Email FacebookTwitterMenu burgerClose thin

 Healthcare in Sweden

-Health insurance is rare in Sweden due to the public healthcare system being strong and available to all residents.
-Expats who want to use the public healthcare system must apply for a personal identification number at their local tax office.
-Then they will be issued a healthcare card.
+Private health insurance is uncommon in Sweden due to the strength and accessibility of public care.
+Expats who wish to use the public healthcare system must apply for a personal identification number (personnummer) at their local tax office.
+Once issued, they’ll receive a healthcare card granting access to services throughout the country.

 Taxes in Sweden